In This Section

 Commercial operators will not be granted consent to burn waste that is a byproduct of their business, for example tree surgeons.

 We encourage you to recycle, mulch or dispose of your waste at a licensed waste facility.

 A fire permit is required for burning activities during the Bush Fire Danger Period and can be obtained from:

 People who burn anything by open fire, or an incinerator have a legal responsibility to prevent or minimise air pollution.

 If you observe burning off when a permit is required, please report it immediately to:

-If backyard burning or smoke from a wood heater is causing a nuisance, please contact:
+Let us know if backyard burning or smoke from a wood heater is causing a nuisance.